larryhastings/correlate/README.md

 In the above example, the `'a'` in round 0 has weight 5, in round 1 it has weight 3, and in round 2 it has weight 1.
-(It doesn't matter what order you insert them in, **correlate** internally stores the weights in sorted order.)
+(It doesn't matter what order you insert them in, **correlate** automatically sorts the weights as you add the redundant mappings.)

-Thus, round 0 always contains every exact key mapped to a particular value, with their highest weights.
+Thus, round 0 always contains every exact key mapped to a particular value, with the highest weights for each of those mappings.

 Rounds can definitely help find the best matches.
 If the key `"The"` maps to most of your values once,